KellerWheat/Calculatormon-CE/README.md

 # Calculatormon-CE
 A pokemon game for the ti-84 plus ce

-Dwonlo
+Put every file in the download folder on your calculator

-Requires the Ti-84 plus CE C libraries to run
+Requires the Ti-84 plus CE C libraries to run (they are in the download folder)

+The game needs about 125 kb of RAM to run, so make sure you archive as many other programs as possible